marksherriff/uvacs-advising/bacs/integration_electives.md

 Here are some examples that show non-College courses meeting this criteria:

 * EDHS 4300, Psycholinguistics and Communication, is the kind of course that could be taught by UVA’s Psychology department.
-* ESome STS courses offered by the Engineering School have a heavy focus on a topic in the arts and sciences (e.g. ethics or history) and are taught by faculty with PhDs in an arts or science discipline.
+* Some STS courses offered by the Engineering School have a heavy focus on a topic in the arts and sciences (e.g. ethics or history) and are taught by faculty with PhDs in an arts or science discipline.
-* EAPMA courses in Engineering that match an equivalent MATH course on the list fall into this category.
+* APMA courses in Engineering that match an equivalent MATH course on the list fall into this category.
-* ESome courses from the Batten School that are courses that could have been something taught by the College’s Politics department.
+* Some courses from the Batten School that are courses that could have been something taught by the College’s Politics department.
-* ESome courses in Architecture are covered by this guideline also.
+* Some courses in Architecture are covered by this guideline also.

 There may be other examples.
 Again, you can only count one course outside the College.